 Point in Lifecycle Always Sent or Optional?
 Job cannot be routed, either because the job makes too many routing hops or because all destinations reject it Optional.
 Mail is sent when -m a is specified.
 For subjobs, mail is sent when -m a j is specified.
 Job is deleted by job owner Optional; depends on qdel -Wsuppress_email Job is deleted by someone other than job owner Always Job or subjob is aborted by PBS: Optional.
 Mail is sent when -m a is specified.
-Job or subjob cannot be executed because of bad user/group account, bad checkpoint/restart file, sys- tem error, bad resource request, or bad dependency For subjobs, mail is sent when -m aj is specified.
-Job is held by PBS with bad password hold Always Job begins execution Optional Job ends execution Optional Stagein fails Always All file stageout attempts fail Always Reservation is confirmed or denied Always
+Job or subjob cannot be executed because of bad user/group account, bad checkpoint/restart file, system error, bad resource request, or bad dependency For subjobs, mail is sent when -m aj is specified.
+Job is held by PBS with bad password hold Always